Hu Qiang: Career

 After graduating in 1985, Hu was despatched to Jiangxi Provincial Finance Department.
 He joined the Chinese Communist Party (CCP) in February 1990.
 He moved up the ranks to become deputy director in December 2003 and director in September 2010.
 He rose to become vice governor of Jiangxi in January 2018, and served until March 2022, when he was chosen as vice chairman of the Jiangxi Provincial Committee of the Chinese People's Political Consultative Conference, the provincial advisory body.

 Downfall

 On 21 February 2024, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 His colleague Yin Meigen, also vice governor of Jiangxi, became the target of an investigation in March 2023.
 On August 1, he was expelled from the CCP.
+On August 27, he was detained by the Supreme People's Procuratorate.
+On December 17, he was indicted on suspicion of accepting bribes.

+On 23 September 2025, Hu was sentenced to 13 years in prison and fined 3 million yuan for accepting bribes totaling more than 65.17 million yuan (about 9.2 million U.S. dollars).